IgorColetoBueno/IgorColetoBueno/Resume.md

 **Technologist - System Analist**
 > Feb 2017 - Dec 2019

-I worked as Project Manager and .NET and React developer

 ### IFRO (Federal Institute of Education, Science, and Technology of Rondônia)
 **Technical Course - Computer Technician**
 > 2014 - 2016